Add / Drop a Course

 While some of your classes may have some elements of asynchronous learning, we expect that professors will overwhelmingly make class meeting times important avenues for building community and skills just as they would for in-person classes.
 Time conflicts will only be considered if the overlap is small and does not exclude the student from important synchronous aspects of the course.The faculty for both of the overlapping courses would need to confirm in writing that they support the proposed work around or alternative arrangement.
 Please reach out to your academic advisor if you have questions.

 The size of a classroom is only one factor that goes into class size; other factors include the professor’s time, the resources devoted to the course (TAs, materials, software), and the learning environment necessary for the best student experience.
 If a professor is teaching twice as many students, they presumably have half as much time to devote to each.
 Class sizes have been assessed carefully and are something students should expect to remain at their currently listed values.

-Students are generally expected to enroll in a full-time course schedule, but given the challenges of the Fall 2020 semester, the Dean’s office is extending the availability of part-time status to all students.
+Students are generally expected to enroll in a full-time course schedule, but given the challenges of the Spring 2021 semester, the Dean’s office is extending the availability of part-time status to all students.

 Under ordinary circumstances, students must complete a minimum of six semesters of university study, four of which must be full-time and in residence in Georgetown College.
 A minimum of 60 credits must be completed in residence.
 See the university bulletin for more details on course load and registration status.

-By exception, part-time status in Fall 2020 will count toward residency requirements.
+By exception, part-time status in Spring 2021 will count toward residency requirements.